 Magnesium: role, benefits, recommended intakes, sources, properties, dosage

 If you want to stay zen throughout your life, make sure you never run out of magnesium.
-This mineral salt is not only a favorite ally of the calciumIt's also the fatal weapon against all forms of stress.
+This salt mineral is not only the preferred ally of the calciumIt's also the fatal weapon against all forms of stress.
 Indispensable for the body, you need an optimal daily intake of magnesium to keep up the pace and keep up with the pressure.
 That's all it takes!

 What is magnesium?